Prefill Latency

 Found vs submitted

-Agents are aware of relevant techniques but conduct shallow search and frequently fail to preserve their best configuration in the final submission.
+Agents are aware of relevant techniques but conduct shallow search, then frequently fail to preserve their best configuration in the final submission.